Best Hiking Hat: The Best for Outdoor Adventure

 Best Overall Sun Protection

-One of the more recognizable caps on the market, the Sunday Afternoons Adventure Hat is worn by adventurers everywhere.
+For maximum sun protection from a hat, we would opt for one of the most recognizable caps on the market, the Sunday Afternoons Adventure Hat.

 No matter where your adventure takes you, this will keep you covered and protected with a 50+ UPF breathable sun rating, 4” brim, strategic mesh ventilation, and a 7 ½-inch neck flap that includes a lift-up tab.